Splash Silkie Chickens | The Best Ever Guide

 Can Silkie chickens get wet?

-Yes, these chickens can get wet, but their fluffy feathers are not waterproof like regular chickens.
+Yes, these chickens can get wet, but their fluffy feathers are not waterproof, unlike those of regular chickens.
 It’s best to keep them dry to prevent health issues.

 What is a splash Silkie chicken?

-A splash Silkie is a variety of Silkie chicken with unique blue feathers, and with color variation by a light base color, usually white or pale gray with scattered black-blue color spots.
+A splash Silkie is a variety of Silkie chicken characterized by its unique blue feathers, which feature a light base color, typically white or pale gray, with scattered black-blue spots.
 The black gene is responsible for the grayish color in splash chickens.

 How do you get a splash Silkie?